 Although it’s true that customer experience is catching up with product quality as the main brand differentiator, your customer service might not be the initial reason a customer chooses to do business with you.
 First and foremost, it is the quality of the purchase that catches the attention of potential customers.

 Eventually, you should create a balance between offering great customer service and high-quality products.
 When these two exist in harmony, customers will be less likely to look at the price of your products and services.
-Richard Kestenbaum on Forbes states the following regarding a company’s transition from only being able to sell products at a discounted rate to helping customers see the value of the products they are purchasing at full price.
+Richard Kestenbaum on Forbes states the following regarding a company’s transition from only being able to sell products at a discounted rate to help customers see the value of the products they are purchasing at full price.

 Brands that can communicate their value system to consumers and create a compelling environment or store can get consumers to pay full price and be happy they did.
 These are not just marketing questions, they are important for whether consumers come back and what brands can ultimately charge for their products.